 Low DNA amounts (0.1 ng or lower) can be reliably detected.
 Loading high DNA amounts is not required, and can result in issues with DNA migration.
 Loading lower DNA amounts gives better separation and sharper bands, saving on precious samples, DNA ladder and conserving costs.

-Loss of staining, or faint staining of low molecular weight DNA bands in not an issue as GelRed and GelGreen do not migrate as fast as ethidium bormide through the gel.
+Loss of staining, or faint staining of low molecular weight DNA bands in not an issue as GelRed® and GelGreen® do not migrate as fast as ethidium bromide through the gel.
 It is not necessary to add additional dye to the running buffer.

-#6 Avoid storing pre-cast gels with GelRed or GelGreen at 4°C can cause dye precipitation and poor performance
+6. Avoid storing pre-cast gels with GelRed® or GelGreen® at 4°C. Storing at this temperature can cause dye precipitation and poor performance.

 Weak fluorescence, decreased dye performance over time, or a film of dye remaining on the gel after post-staining are indications that the dyes may have precipitated out of solution.
 Warm the dye solutions to ~50°C, and mix well by vortexing to re-dissolve precipitates.

-Because high affinity nucleic acid binding dyes like GelRed and GelGreen can affect DNA migration during electrophoresis, post-staining of gels is highly recommended.
-Post-staining is also recommended if (i) loading higher than the recommended amount of DNA is needed, (ii) using loading buffers containing SDS, which can contribute to band smearing, or (iii) if band migration issues in precast gels with GelRed or GelGreen are persistent.
+Because high affinity nucleic acid binding dyes like GelRed® and GelGreen® can affect DNA migration during electrophoresis, post-staining of gels is highly recommended.
+Post-staining is also recommended if (a) loading higher than the recommended amount of DNA is needed, (b) you are using loading buffers containing SDS, which can contribute to band smearing, or (c) if band migration issues in precast gels with GelRed® or GelGreen® are persistent.
 Post-staining can take 5-30 min, depending on how much DNA is present, and the solution can be reused.